sharife/mantrabio/site/content/partnering/_index.md

   text: >-
     We have a track record of working with top pharmaceutical corporations and leading academic institutions to foster valuable innovation.
-We are eager to collaborate closely with partners to broaden the impact of our Exosome Therapeutics platform across a diversity of disease areas.
+We are eager to collaborate closely with partners to broaden the impact of our REVEAL Exosome Therapeutics platform across a diversity of disease areas.
 intro:
-  heading: Novel solutions for complex diseases
+  heading: Multiple Avenues to Collaborate
   text: >-
     We are dedicated to developing targeted exosome therapies and are seeking core partnerships to accelerate their development and enable their commercialization.
+Contact us to discuss opportunities to work closely with our team of world-class exosome scientists, engineers, and data scientists.
 items:
   - heading: Research collaborations
     image: /img/icon-collaboration.png
-    text: Add a one liner description.
+    text: Make optional/remove
   - heading: REVEAL Platform & Technology access
     image: /img/icon-access.png
-    text: Add a one liner description.
+    text: Make optional/remove
   - heading: Co-development opportunities
     image: /img/icon-handshake.png
-    text: Add a one liner description.
+    text: Make optional/remove
 after:
   heading: Who you are
   image: /img/partnering-2.jpg